 4. Achieve Lead Quality over Lead Quantity

 With all this discussion on attracting your ideal target market, one might be tempted to go after names and contact details of people who just came across your website.
 Numbers aren’t everything when it comes to getting quality contacts that are interested in your services and products.
 Interest alone and getting their contact details isn’t the end game.

 Lead quality is more important than lead quantity.
-According to the report, “B2B marketers have demonstrated a clear preference for generating high-quality leads (68%) over generating a high volume of leads (55%).”
+According to a report, “B2B marketers have demonstrated a clear preference for generating high-quality leads (68%) over generating a high volume of leads (55%).”

 Defining lead quality will always be to your advantage.
 Spotting the right lead by establishing your target market is the first step, followed the right content and proper presentation for attracting and nurturing.
 Lead quality is emphasized with lead nurturing, and the results are undeniable: nurtured leads produce an average of 20% increase in sales opportunities versus non-nurtured leads, and companies that use lead nurturing generate 50% more sales-ready leads at 33% lower cost!

 Quality leads often increase opportunities, boost responses from warm sales-ready leads, and attract more potential leads.
 Always aim for quality contacts.
 Every business owner should concentrate on the bottom line – attracting the right leads which will result in positively good conversion rates.